Improving teaching and learning in English

 Governor engagement is strong which was referenced during the February ’18 Ofsted.
 Challenges from governors are addressed well and reported back in detail.
 Element A in the Framework for Governance (2015) lists eight aspects of effective governance.
 ‘Knowing the school’ is highlighted as one and therefore during the three committee meetings, I have reported on both data and monitoring of teaching and learning.
 Governors understand that children enter school with levels of literacy lower than typical.
 As a result, it is recognised that the time is needed to close the gap, and also that additional work is needed beyond changes and enhancements to teaching English.
 Therefore, I report aspects of the wider care that children and families receive to governors.

 Through staff feedback, the approach adjusts with certain teachers taking the lead on aspects of English (such as vocabulary, shared reading, and editing).
-Improvements to teaching are shared in staff meetings, both formally and informally, with opportunities built in to other staff meetings.
+Improvements to teaching are shared in staff meetings, both formally and informally, with opportunities built into other staff meetings.

 Following analysis of data (internal) and books (through moderation, book looks and pupil progress meetings) it became apparent that the regular planning groups (KS1, lower KS2 and Upper KS2) were not facilitating lessons to be tailored to the needs of the children.
 For example, a Year 3/4 class with high SEND were not achieving within spelling and phonics; a Year 2 class needed more challenge.
-Therefore, I combined the appropriate year groups across school so that teachers could plan together, based on the data, needs of the pupils and strengths of teachers.
+Therefore, I combined the appropriate year groups across the school so that teachers could plan together, based on the data, needs of the pupils and strengths of teachers.

 During the early stages of the project, I deployed an SLE from the TSA to support a colleague with English, and in particular to focus on feedback.
 As a result, the teacher learned new methods for delivering feedback within the lesson leading to improved progress and also independence for the children.
 Furthermore, this led to a reduced workload for the teacher.
 Her work was shared to feed into research into enhancing feedback and developing school-wide policy.

 Following a visit to a high performing Talk for Writing school, ideas and strategies which would work at our school were shared which lead to improvements in the planning stage, spelling and drama.
 My school then hosted training from external consultants, providing guided tours of the school.
 I then provided training to another school.
-In order to do this, I needed to work with the team to ensure that we were highly confident in our approach, that it was research based, and that it worked for our children.
+In order to do this, I needed to work with the team to ensure that we were highly confident in our approach, that it was research-based, and that it worked for our children.
 The documentation developed was given to the schools attending training but was also used as examples of best practice at the school to share among present and future colleagues.

 Due to the high levels of SEND at the school, including a provision for children with complex needs, I worked closely with the SENDCo.
 We identified barriers for children with autism, such as the negative impact the support materials for the rest of the class hanging on the ‘washing line’ had.
 Therefore, we set up optional concentration stations for children needing time away from stimulating displays.
-Additionally, I worked with the Vision Support Team, to agree how to ensure that children with visual impairments could access the learning on flipcharts during shared, modelled and guided writing.
+Additionally, I worked with the Vision Support Team, to agree on how to ensure that children with visual impairments could access the learning on flipcharts during shared, modelled and guided writing.

 As discussed above, both data and teaching and learning are monitored systematically.
 In addition to the monitoring completed through the project, subject leaders also evaluated writing within their subjects.
 This lead to improvements in writing across the curriculum.
 Pupil progress and attainment is monitored in a variety of ways.
 Through Pupil Progress meetings strengths are recognised and shared.
 Termly, aspects of English were monitored through a benchmarking process: typical children from each cohort were selected to be evaluated and then feedback was provided around areas of English such as handwriting, spelling, composition and effect, and sentence structure.
 This process enabled me to be able to provide feedback to individual teachers and discuss what they needed to do to improve.
 It also enabled me to see progress against whole school targets for development.
 Finally, it enabled me to identify the best practice within the school and signpost colleagues to each other accordingly.